atimin/mr_pomodoro/README.md

-Mr Pomodoro
+Mr. Pomodoro
 =============================

-Mr Pomodoro is a little timer to split up your work time into periods of focus\rest.
+Mr. Pomodoro is a little timer to split up your work time into periods of focus\rest.
 For more information see [here](http://pomodorotechnique.com/)